jfrog/jfrog-cli/documentation/CLI-for-JFrog-Curation.md

 Overview
 --------

-This page describes how to use JFrog CLI with Jfrog Curation.
+This page describes how to use JFrog CLI with JFrog Curation.

 Read more about JFrog CLI [here](https://jfrog.com/help/r/jfrog-cli).